Source-Free Domain Adaptation for Question Answering with Masked Self-training: Experiment Setup

 \subsection{Implementation Details}

-We implement models using the HuggingFace transformers \cite{wolf-etal-2020-transformers} library.
-We instantiate the QA model with \texttt{roberta-base} \cite{liu2019roberta}.
-We set $k=100$, $\lambda=0.75$.
-We set $\alpha$ to 0.5-0.7.
-The dimension of the bottleneck layer is set to 256.
-We use the AdamW optimizer.
-When the model is trained on the source domain, the learning rate for the mask module is set to 1e-3, and the learning rate for the remaining parts is set to 2e-5.
-When the model is adapted to the target domain, the learning rate for the mask module is changed to 5e-3, while the learning rate for the remaining parts is still 2e-5.
-Since the MRQA datasets do not contain test sets, we split the original dev sets into dev sets and test sets with a ratio of 1:1.
-When training on the source domain, we use all available training samples.
-When doing domain adaptation, we only use $n=1000$ unlabelled samples, as we mentioned earlier.
+All models, including baseline methods and our proposed approach, are built upon the foundational model \texttt{roberta-base} from the HuggingFace transformers library \cite{wolf-etal-2020-transformers}.
+To ensure a fair comparison, we adhered strictly to default parameter settings of the library, except where explicitly stated.
+We set the hyperparameters as \( k=100 \), \( \lambda=0.75 \), and \( \alpha \) within the range of 0.5 to 0.7.
+The selection of \( \alpha \) is based on the model selection strategy \citep{nguyen2020leep,yang2023can}, and the self-training process is executed for 5 rounds.
+The dimensionality of the bottleneck layer is 256.
+For optimization, we employ the AdamW optimizer.
+When the model undergoes training on the source domain, the learning rate for the mask module is 1e-3 and for the remaining modules is 2e-5.
+During adaptation to the target domain, the learning rate for the mask module is adjusted to 5e-4, while for other modules it remains at 2e-5.
+Given the absence of test sets in the MRQA datasets, we partition the original dev sets into new dev and test subsets at a 1:1 ratio.
+For training in the source domain, we utilize all available training data, while for domain adaptation, only \( n=1000 \) unlabeled samples are used, as mentioned earlier.

+For the ``No Masking'' ablation study, we trained the model without the mask module, using the same learning rates as the full model.
+In contrast, the ``Random Masking'' scenario employed the mask module, but with its weights initialized to random values sampled from a uniform distribution, which remained fixed during training.
+For the adapter-based approach, we follow the architecture proposed by \citet{houlsby2019parameter}, with the learning rate for the adapter set to match that of the mask module.
+Across all ablation studies, we ensured that all other parameters were kept consistent, thereby distinctly attributing any variations in model performance to the effects of the masking and adapter mechanisms.